 As the bitter cold and dry winter sweeps this part of the world it’s time for new hairstyles.
 And it’s all about protecting your strands against excessive dryness.
-Protecting the ends and ensuring your hair stays hydrated, retaining as much moisture as possible, when you choose a hairstyle.
+Protecting the ends and ensuring your hair stays hydrated.
+Therefore retaining as much moisture as possible when you choose a hairstyle.

 Braids and Twists

 Braiding or twisting our kinks is an ancient practice and continues to be a favourite, especially in winter.
 Twisting protect hair against cold and wind, while giving it a break from frequent manipulation.
 It doesn’t hurt chunky braids and kinky twists with extensions are so on trend this winter.
 But short mini kinky twist hairstyles also look great.

 A great hairstyle option for winter.
 You can either use textured hair for a fuller and more natural look or straight hair.

-Not as common anymore, but a weave is a great way of changing things up without altering your natural hair keeping it protected underneath.
+Not as common anymore, but a weave is a great way of changing things up.
+Doing so without altering your natural hair, keeping it protected underneath.